arturobminski/academic-web/content/projects/refugee-mental-health/index.md

 We develop and evaluate the effectiveness of interventions designed to address self-stigma and increase the uptake of mental health support among those Ukrainian refugees who are in need of such support.

-The interventions differ in both content and dissemination strategy, and are evaluated in a randomized controlled experiment (RCT).
+Using a novel social media based approach, and custom developed dissemination and measurement tools, we compare two message concepts and two dissemination approaches in a randomized controlled experiment (RCT).

-The interventions and experiment are carried out largely online, in partnership with established institutions in Germany.
+The interventions and experiment are carried out in partnership with established institutions in Germany.
 Extensions to other countries may be possible at a later date.